LucasRoesler/lucasroesler.github.io/content/post/2017/starting-golang.md

 thumbnailImagePosition: left
 ---

-At the beginning of the month I left [Teem](https://teem.com/) I was Directory of Engineering and it was and still is a great company.
+At the beginning of the month I left [Teem](https://teem.com/) I was Director of Engineering and it was and still is a great company.
 There are some amazing developers there, so if you are looking for a job in SLC, hit them up.
 This weekend (Aug 5) I will be moving to Berlin to start a new role at [Contiamo](https://www.contiamo.com/) and will be working on the [Labs feature](https://docs.contiamo.com/en/labs/).

 <!--more-->